MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/adaptive-card-previewer.md

    ---

-* **Data separation**: You can separate data from the layout in an Adaptive Card [template language](/adaptive-cards/templating/).
-Use the command `Adaptive Card: New Data File` to add a data file for a template.
-This generates an empty file where you can bind data to your Adaptive Card template.
+* **Data separation**: Enables you to separate data from the layout in an Adaptive Card [template language](/adaptive-cards/templating/).
+Use the command `Adaptive Card: New Data File` to add a data file for a template, which generates an empty file where you can bind data to the Adaptive Card template.

-* **Default theme**: Configure default theme through Visual Studio Code extension settings **Adaptive Card Previewer: Default Theme**.
+* **Default theme configuration**: Allows you to set a default theme through the Visual Studio Code extension settings **Adaptive Card Previewer: Default Theme**.

   :::image type="content" source="../../assets/images/previewer-adaptive-card/acp-default-theme.png" alt-text="Screenshot shows how to configure default theme through Visual Studio Code extension settings.":::

-* **Switch themes**: You can switch between light, dark, and high contrast themes to preview your Adaptive Cards.
+* **Switch themes**: Allows you to switch between light, dark, and high contrast themes to preview your Adaptive Cards.

   :::image type="content" source="../../assets/images/previewer-adaptive-card/acp-select-theme.gif" alt-text="Graphic shows the Adaptive Card preview in light, dark, and high contrast themes.":::

 ## Advantages

-The following are the advantages of Adaptive Card Previewer:
+The Adaptive Card Previewer offers the following benefits:

-* **Faster update**: You can preview the Adaptive Card designs right within their integrated development environment without the need to constantly switch between tools.
+* **Quick updates**: Allows you to preview Adaptive Card designs within their integrated development environment, eliminates the need to switch between tools constantly.
 You can create a bot or messaging extension with Teams Toolkit, open the Adaptive Card metadata file, and use **CodeLens** or a specific command to preview the card.
 Any update or changes to the card are reflected instantly through the **Hot Reload** feature in the preview.

-* **Trustworthy previews**: Adaptive Card Previewer uses the same rendering stack as Teams and Outlook to ensure that accurate preview results are consistently aligned with the actual card rendering.
+* **Reliable previews**: Uses the same rendering stack as Teams and Outlook to ensure accurate and consistent preview results are aligned with the actual card rendering.

 ## Limitations

-The following Adaptive Card features aren't supported in Adaptive Card Previewer:
+The Adaptive Card Previewer doesn't support the following Adaptive Card features:

 * [People Picker](../../task-modules-and-cards/cards/people-picker.md)
 * [Typeahead search](../../task-modules-and-cards/cards/dynamic-search.md)